 Please note that these are minimum requirements.
 Online courses will work more effectively with higher capabilities.

 We recommend the following specifications for our online programs:

 - Processor: Student computers should have a Pentium IV processor, with a processor speed of 800 MHz.

 - RAM: Computer memory is directly affected by how many programs are running at any given time.
 Running multiple applications at once slows a computer’s performance.
 Therefore, we recommend students have at least 256 Mb of RAM installed.

 - Sound: A working sound card and speakers will be required.
 Some programs also require a headset & microphone.

-- Modem: A 56 Kbps modem can be used with our online programs.
-We do however recommend using a high-speed connection such as DSL or a cable modem.
+- Modem: A 56 Kbps modem may be used; however, we recommend using a high-speed connection such as DSL or a cable modem.

-- Disk Drive: A CD-Rom drive is required for some software installation and program materials.
+- Disk Drive: A CD-Rom drive may be required for some software installation and program materials.

 - Monitor: A monitor with a minimum 800 x 600 resolution is required.
 It is recommended that students have a monitor with at 1024 x 768 or more.